kevintpeng/Learn-Something-Every-Day/Web-Development-Concepts/Web Servers and App Servers.md

 - **Puma** also forked from Mongrel, Puma is designed to be purely multi-threaded, no builtin cluster support.

 More reading at [I/O Concurrency Models](IO Concurrency Models.md)

+[Capistrano](Dev-Ops/Capistrano.md) is used for automating the "deployment" process.